jadhavrahul01/task-management/README.md

 ## 📌 Notes

-* You can update default users or add more via the database or UI.
+* Admins have full control over task assignment, status, and deletion.
-* Employees **cannot assign tasks**; only admins can.
+* Employees **cannot assign tasks**; they can only update the status of their own tasks.
-* Project uses enums for task priority and status management.
+* Project uses enum classes for managing task priorities and statuses.

 ---